YorkGrizzly/Database-Project---Craft-Beer-Webapp/README.md

 # Database-Project: Craft Beer Webapp

-A database project where we used a beer dataset with reviews and implement a web application with it.
+A database project where we used a beer dataset with reviews and implemented a web application with it.

 ## Overview of Directories